josh-helpert/elder/docs/syntax.markdown

 This changes the pattern from **selection** to **chain** b/c we're defining internal structure which hides all the interals of `x` until after this expression.

 ## Comments
 ------------------------------------------------------------------------------------------------------------

 There is only one syntax for comments `//`.

-Like most choices, this syntax serves multiple purposes and is done for consistency across codebases to avoid inconsequential variants.
+Like most design choices, this syntax serves multiple purposes and is done for consistency across codebases to avoid inconsequential variants.

+Comments are data and are parsed.
+This means they are machine parsable and can be used for generating documentation.

 Comments function in multiple ways:
 * Comments a line